PogopunkXIII/tmux-onedark/README.md

 #### Configuration options

-All flavours support certain levels of customization.
+All flavors support certain levels of customization.
 To add these customizations, add any of the following options to your Tmux configuration.

 In order to have the correct icons displayed please use your favorite nerd fonts patched font.